avansingh085/Assignment-CryptoWeather-Nexus/README.md

 ⚠️ Issue: Partial API Failures

 ✅ Solution: Displaying fallback UI and retry mechanisms in case of API failure.

+🔁 Issue: Fetch Failure Due to Network Issues

+✅ Solution: Implemented a retry mechanism (up to 5 attempts) with a 1-second delay between retries for fetching weather, cryptocurrency, and news data.

 🚀 Future Improvements